-Appendix L: permission for use

-Appendix M: Instrument: Open-Ended Post Questions
+Appendix N-Open-Ended Post Questions

 Readiness and Knowledge

 1. How familiar are you with the AHRQ Falls Toolkit, and what aspects of the toolkit do you find most useful in your current practice?

 2. In what ways do you think the toolkit can enhance patient safety and fall prevention efforts in your facility?